idreessyed1/Template-Scan-Configurations/README.md

 # Template-Scan-Configurations
 A collection of ready-to-use scan configuration templates for Burp Scanner.
 Useful for setting up scans quickly and consistently.

-These scan configurations are designed with the type of app in mind, the most common ones are:
+These scan configurations are designed with the type of app in mind.
+The most common ones are:
-<b>Single-page application (SPA)</b>
+<h1>Single-page application (SPA)</h1>
 Loads a single HTML page and dynamically updates content as the user interacts with the app, without reloading the page.
 Uses React — only one real page load at the start.
 Navigating through playlists, songs, or search does NOT reload the page.